 Online Exhibit on Civil War Nurses and Disabled Veterans

 The Mass Humanities grant allowed us to partner with the UMass Amherst Department of History, and so we hired Public History graduate student Emma Lewis.
 With Graham Warder, and the staff of the Massachusetts Historical Society, we researched and created the online exhibit: How the Civil War Transformed Disability.
-(Coming soon to this web site; link to draft version of the exhibit.)
+Link to the exhibit.

 Other Disability History Teaching Resources